kish-git/startup-namer-flutter/README.md

 # Startup-Namer
-An Application that Suggests Names for Statups.
+An Application that Suggest Names for Statup.